devceejay/devceejay/README.md

 ## About Me:

-I’m Chijioke Nwabasili, a Front-End Web Developer with a keen eye for design and a solid foundation in HTML, CSS, and a growing expertise in JavaScript.
-I’m passionate about creating responsive, interactive, and visually appealing websites that prioritize exceptional user experiences.

- I focus on writing clean, maintainable code while following modern design principles to build functional and engaging digital solutions.
-Currently, I’m expanding my JavaScript skills through structured learning and hands-on projects at <a href="https://www.linkedin.com/company/dotcampus-co">Dot Campus</a>.
+I’m Chijioke Nwabasili, a Frontend Web Developer with a keen eye for design and a solid foundation in HTML, CSS, and a growing expertise in JavaScript.
+Skilled in building responsive, and visually engaging web interfaces that prioritize exceptional user experiences.
+Currently, I’m expanding my JavaScript skills through structured learning and hands-on projects to develop interactive, and dynamic web applications.

-My goal is to become a proficient developer, contribute to impactful projects, and collaborate with others to build meaningful digital experiences.
+I’m eager to continuously learn, work, and collaborate with experienced developers to build impactful digital solutions.
 Beyond coding, I’m dedicated to sharing knowledge, delivering value, and fostering meaningful connections driving continuous growth and learning.

 ## Tech Stack: